hnakamur/icu-deb/source/samples/readme.txt

-## Copyright (C) 2016 and later: Unicode, Inc. and others.
-## License & terms of use: http://www.unicode.org/copyright.html#License
-##
-## Copyright (c) 2002-2010, International Business Machines Corporation
+## Copyright (c) 2002, International Business Machines Corporation
 ## and others.
 All Rights Reserved.

 This directory contains sample code
 Below is a short description of the contents of this directory.

-break - demonstrates how to use BreakIterators in C and C++.

 cal      - prints out a calendar.

-case    - demonstrates how to do Unicode case conversion in C and C++.

-csdet   -  demonstrates using ICU's CharSet Detection API

 date     - prints out the current date, localized.

 datefmt  - an exercise using the date formatting API

-layout   - demonstrates the ICU LayoutEngine
+layout   - demonstrates the ICU layout engine

 legacy   - demonstrates using two versions of ICU in one application